-In this tutorial we’ll show you how to unite and exclude your objects in Inkscape.
+In this tutorial we’re going to show you how to unite and exclude objects in Inkscape for laser-cutting.

 Looks pretty good, right?
-Well, before we get ahead of ourselves, let’s view our design in Outline display mode.
-I suggest doing this numerous times as you’re designing.
+Well, before we get ahead of ourselves, let’s view our design in “outline display mode.”
+I suggest doing this numerous times as you’re designing and getting your file ready for laser cutting.

 Fixing open contours